 Here you will find all of the information about residency and income documents:

-If you fall into one of the categories below, you need to have resided in the UK for at least 3 years prior to the start date of your course to be able to study with us as a ‘home student’.
-We will need to see your passport, biometric card or visa.
+All non-British Citizens (excluding those from the Republic of Ireland) will need to have ‘settled status’ (indefinite leave to remain) or ‘pre-settled status’ (limited leave to remain).
+You will need to show evidence that you have lived in the UK, Gibraltar, EU, EEA or Switzerland for 3 years prior to the start date of your course to be able to study with us as a ‘home student’.
+We also need to see evidence that you have had your ‘settled status’ or ‘pre-settled status’ approved.

 If you have one of the following residency statuses, you do not need to have lived in the UK for 3 years or longer.
 We will need to see your biometric card or Home Office documents.